• Link to Facebook Link to Facebook Link to Facebook

 CHINCOTEAGUE ISLAND MILKY WAY NIGHT SKIES

-BEST PHOTOGRAPHY LOCATIONS ON THE ISLAND:
+BEST LOCATIONS ON THE ISLAND:

-5. The main road has a few good spots where the waters reflect the stars, as seen in the images above, next to the sign entering the park.
-The road around in the loop closes at night, so don’t scout that area during the daytime looking for sites unless you plan to do a lot of walking.
+5. The main road – It has a few good spots where the waters reflect the stars, as seen in the images above, next to the sign entering the park.
+The road around the loop closes at night, so don’t scout that area during the daytime looking for sites unless you plan to do a lot of walking.

 DAYTIME PHOTOGRAPHY AT CHINCOTEAGUE